Skip to main content

 Clicks land far from the targetCoordinates not scaled to screenshot dimensions, or the screenshot was resized between send and execute

-Model loops, forgets earlier factsnote is empty, or older <observation> wrappers were dropped instead of stripped to text
+Model loops, forgets earlier factsDurable facts not carried forward (note empty in structured mode, or nothing written to content in function-calling mode), or older <observation> wrappers dropped instead of stripped to text

 Context window fills upImage budget not enforced

-Quality collapses after one bad stepRaw model output replayed in history instead of the parsed JSON
+Quality collapses after one bad stepRaw model output replayed in history instead of the parsed result